jvanbockryck/nem-catapult-metadata-proposal/README.md

 ![oracle account creation](images/step2.png)

 ### Identity documents for the LocalWind company
-An oracle account holder for LocalWind is the responsible/accountable entitiy behind the delivery of oracle data.
+An oracle account holder for LocalWind is the responsible/accountable entity behind the delivery of oracle data.
 To proof the identity of the LocalWind company, a public DID Document and Verifiable Claim should be registered on a NEM Catapult.

 ![identity registration for the oracle account](images/step3.png)